 Beinn Eighe is not a mountain for the casual walker, and those wanting to climb the Munros will refer to more specific mountain guides for the various routes and options.
 Despite this, there are ways in which the less ambitious walker can get a feel for Torridon's high mountains and wilderness.

-The most straightforward is via the mountain trail from the Beinn Eighe Nature Reserve visitor centre on the A832 about three miles north west of Kinlochewe.
-This fairly strenuous four mile circular route leads you up to a height of 560m on the north east flank of Beinn Eighe to the "Conservation Cairn" from which, on a clear day, 31 Munros can be seen.
+The most straightforward is via the mountain trail from the Coille na Glas-Leitire car park on the A832 about three miles north-west of Kinlochewe.
+This fairly strenuous four mile circular route leads you up to a height of 560m on the north-east flank of Beinn Eighe to the "Conservation Cairn" from which, on a clear day, 31 Munros can be seen.
 These include spectacular views of Slioch, immediately on the far side of Loch Maree.

 The second way to sample Beinn Eighe's magnificence without necessarily climbing all of it is via a path from a car park on the north side of the road through Glen Torridon, at the southern exit from the valley between Beinn Eighe and Liathach.
 From here a path leads all the way around the back of Liathach.
 Another path branches off it at the west end of Beinn Eighe and leads around the end of Sail Mor, the mountain's most westerly spur.